-The wealth of the Hayes family is reflected in their home at Fairfield.
-In the 1861 census the family employ four domestic servants; a cook and three house maids.
-The oldest servant is Ann Jump who is aged 77 in 1861.
+The wealth of the Hayes family was reflected in their home at Fairfield.
+In the 1861 census the family employed four domestic servants; a cook and three house maids.
+The oldest servant was Ann Jump who is aged 77 in 1861.
 Ann never married and she passed away at the age of 87 in June 1870.
-A notice of her death appeared in the Liverpool Daily Post and it recorded that she worked for the Hayes’ for upwards of 50 years and no doubt she was a trusted servant and almost part of the family having lived with them as they moved from Bethesda House to Fairfield.
+A notice of her death appeared in the Liverpool Daily Post and it recorded that she worked for the Hayes’ for upwards of 50 years and no doubt she was a trusted servant and almost part of the family, having lived with them as they moved from Bethesda House to Fairfield.

 The Hayes Family: Late 19th Century

 William Hayes passed away in 1869, leaving everything to his son Thomas Travers Hayes.
 By 1874, Thomas was also the sole owner of the Kirkhall Lane cotton mill.
 Thomas married Elizabeth Johnson and they had three children: Thomas Travers Hayes (junior) (1850), Marion Elizabeth (1852) and Edith Sarah (1856-58).
 When Elizabeth passed away in 1867 the Leigh Chronicle reported she was “Universally esteemed in the neighbourhood” and many businesses closed their shops as a mark of respect to her passing.